🧬 SIA-1 Documentation

 - Linux: Run

-sudo systemctl start docker
+sudo systemctl start docker in terminal

 - macOS: Start Docker Desktop from Applications